 What to See: You have to visit Great Smoky Mountains National Park and Lookout Mountain.

 Enjoy your time visiting these three beautiful cities in Tennessee.
+There are some great places to live in Tennessee.

 Featured Photo by Kelly L from Pexels